Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 			```PowerShell
 			https://<<SOURCE_ACCOUNT_NAME>>.azurehealthcareapis.com/
 			```
 	-	**Destination**: Azure Health Data Services FHIR service instance where the data will be imported to.
 If you do not already have an Azure Health Data Services FHIR server, [deploy a FHIR service within Azure Health Data services](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/fhir-portal-quickstart).
-Make sure that the Azure Health Data Services FHIR server is in the same subscription as the Azure API for FHIR.

 		- Get the Azure Health Data Service FHIR service URL:
 			```PowerShell
 			https://<<WORKSPACE_NAME>>-<<FHIR_SERVICE_NAME>>.fhir.azurehealthcareapis.com/
 			```

-4. Storage account in the same subscription to set as both the export destination for Azure API for FHIR and the import location for Azure Health Data Services FHIR service (5 and 6 below)
+4. Storage accountto set as both the export de stination for Azure API for FHIR and the import location for Azure Health Data Services FHIR service (5 and 6 below)
 5. Configure [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on the origin Azure API for FHIR server.
 Make sure that the intermediate Azure storage account that you plan to use for this migration is selected as the $export storage account for FHIR instance.
 You can do this by configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on the source FHIR instance (Azure API for FHIR server).
-If you do not already have a storage account, create a new storage account in the same subscription as your Azure API for FHIR server and follow the steps for configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) to select that storage account.
+If you do not already have a storage account, create a new storage account and follow the steps for configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) to select that storage account.
-    - Reminder: The Source (Azure API for FHIR server instance), Destination (Azure Health Data Services FHIR server), and the intermediate storage account need to all be in the same subscription.

 6. Configure [$import](https://learn.microsoft.com/azure/healthcare-apis/fhir/configure-import-data) on the destination FHIR instance (Azure Health Data Service FHIR service server) with the same storage account as the import location, and set import mode to incremental mode.

+__Note__ : The Data Migration tool supports cross-subscription deployment.

+For example, if your Azure API for FHIR server is in subscription A and Azure Health Data Services FHIR server is in subscription B, and the same storage account is configured as export and import configurations for Azure API for FHIR server and Azure Health Data Services FHIR server respectively.
+This ensures smooth data migration across subscriptions.

 > [!IMPORTANT]
 > Please ensure that your $import is set to **incremental import mode** in order for the migration tool to work.
 If needed, you may switch back to initial import mode post-migration.
-Set incremental import mode following these [configuration seettings](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-import-data#step-3b-set-import-configuration-for-incremental-import-mode) and [parameter value](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#body).
+Set incremental import mode following these [configuration settings](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-import-data#step-3b-set-import-configuration-for-incremental-import-mode) and [parameter value](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#body).
 Learn more about incremental and initial import [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data).

 ## Deployed Components
 During the deployment of the incremental copy migration tool, the following components will be deployed: